 If you’re looking to get the most of these you can, work on levelling your Goldsmith desynthesis up first.
 Endgame dungeons typically drop accessories Goldsmiths can desynthesize, while loot for the other crafters is usually less common.

 Depending on which gear set you’re desynthesizing, you can also get various 2 star or 3 star intermediate crafting materials.
-The material depends on the crafter, so expect a lot of GSM, LTW, and WVR items because those crafters are responsible for desynthesizing the most gear.
+The material depends on the crafter, so expect a lot of GSM, WVR, LTW, and ARM items because those crafters are responsible for desynthesizing the most gear.

 Troian Set (ilvl 595)